raspberrypilearning/secure-messages/en/step_7.md

 ## Extra characters

-Some characters aren't in the alphabet, which causes an error.
+Some characters are not in the alphabet, which causes an error.

 --- task ---

-Test out your code with some characters that aren't in the alphabet.
+Test out your code with some characters that are not in the alphabet.

 For example, you could use the message `hi there!!`.